-Using hop limit, the authors of DSR consider a mechanism called "expansion ring" to search for a target [1] (see Section 2 for a description of expansion ring).
+Using hop limit, the authors of DSR consider a mechanism called "expansion ring" to search for a target [8] (see Section 2 for a description of expansion ring).
 The authors claim that in this way, a node can explore for the target progressively without flooding the entire network, and the only drawback of this scheme is the increasing latency due to multiple discovery attempts.
 However, DSR applies a simpler scheme that searches the one-hop neighbors first and then the entire network.
-The idea of the expansion ring was implemented later in AODV [2].
+The idea of the expansion ring was implemented later in AODV [12].
 An interesting question is whether or not using the expansion ring technique always reduces flooding overhead compared with flooding the network just once.
 If not, when and how should the expansion ring technique be applied?

 We can generalize this question as follows.
 With a certain restriction on the searching scheme, either the maximum hop limit or the longest distance from the source node, how many attempts should we take to achieve minimum cost or latency to find the target?
 If multiple attempts are better than one, what should be the radius for each of these attempts?
 What if we are looking at small-scale networks in which a node has no restrictions in flooding and is allowed to search the entire network?
-How much effect will a caching scheme have on the above questions?
+More generally, what is the optimal searching scheme if at least k targets are required to be discovered from multiple identical targets?